ibm-cloud-docs/hpc-ibm-spectrumlsf/cleanup_deployed_envn.md

 # Cleaning up deployed environments
 {: #cleaning-up-deployed-environments}

+You can clean up the {{site.data.keyword.spectrum_full_notm}} cluster from the environment if no longer needed.
+The process is in three phases:
+1. Destroy all the associated VPC resources and remove them from your {{site.data.keyword.cloud_notm}} account
+2. Remove the workspace
-If you no longer need your deployed {{site.data.keyword.spectrum_full_notm}} cluster, you can clean it up from your environment.
-The process is threefold: verify that the cluster is free of running jobs or working compute nodes, destroy all the associated VPC resources and remove them from your {{site.data.keyword.cloud_notm}} account, and remove the workspace.
+3. Verify that the cluster is free of running jobs or working compute nodes {: shortdesc}
-{: shortdesc}

 ## Destroying resources by using the UI